-The Airport Authority Hong Kong had awarded two major construction contracts on (i) tunnels and related works for an automatic people mover and baggage handling system; and (ii) expansion works of Terminal 2 at Hong Kong International Airport to a main contractor with the total contract sum of approximately HK\$7.2 billion and HK\$12.9 billion, respectively.
-Such construction works form major parts of the Three-runway System of Hong Kong International Airport.
+Recently, the Airport Authority Hong Kong has awarded several major construction contracts to the main contractors, which includes: (i) tunnels and related works for an automatic people mover and baggage handling system; (ii) expansion works at Terminal 2; (iii) North runway modification works and (iv) Third Runway Concourse and Apron Works.
+Such construction works form major parts of the Three-runway System of the Hong Kong International Airport and consists of underground construction works.